Ehsanuzzaman/modular_permutation_and_pointers/README.md

 ###That's it.

-####If you have any question or any suggestion or you want to say anything, you can email me at "ehsanzaman.k@gmail.com".
+####If you find any error, please email me.
+I would be happy to fix it.
+If you have any feedback you want to send, you can send me as well.
+Any kind of feedback is welcome.
+If you have or know a much more efficient way to do so, please send me the link to the code or the code as well.
+It would be much help.
+My email: ehsanzaman.k@gmail.com